ash-project/ash/documentation/topics/calculations.md

 # Usage in a resource
 calculations do
   calculate :full_name, :string, {Concat, keys: [:first_name, :last_name]} do
-    # You currently need to use the [allow_empty?: true, trim?: false] constraints here.
+    # You need to use the [allow_empty?: true, trim?: false] constraints here.
     # The separator could be an empty string or require a leading or trailing space,
-    # but would be trimmed or even set to `nil` without the constraints.
+    # but would be trimmed or even set to `nil` without the constraints shown below.
+    argument :separator, :string do
+      allow_nil? false
-    argument :separator, :string, constraints: [allow_empty?: true, trim?: false] end end
+      constraints [allow_empty?: true, trim?: false]
+      default ""
+    end
+  end
+end
 ```